Ph.D. Columbia University, 2015

 The Long-Run Effects of Mandated Medicaid Managed Care on Health Care Utilization

-The Evolution of Clinical Ability and Practice Style: Evidence from a Cohort of Newly Certified Internal Medicine Physicians, 2002-15 (with Weifeng Weng, Jonathan Skinner, Brenda Sirovich, and Rebecca Lipner)
+Practice Environment and the Evolution of Clinical Capability: A Decade of Evidence from a Cohort of Newly Certified Internal Medicine Physicians (with Weifeng Weng, Jonathan Skinner, Brenda Sirovich, and Rebecca Lipner)

 All Politics is Local: Evidence from Foreclosures and Political Participation